SAI-RAHUL-M/GrubGo/README.md

 # 📦 GrubGo – Full Stack Food Delivery App

 GrubGo is a full-stack food delivery application built with the MERN stack (MongoDB, Express, ReactJS, Node.js).
-It allows users to browse restaurants, add items to the cart, and complete their purchase via a **Stripe-powered payment gateway**.
+It allows users to browse menu items, add items to the cart, and complete their purchase via a **Stripe-powered payment gateway**.
 An **admin dashboard** allows real-time management of orders and user activities.

 ---